2022 Christmas Day Parade Filming at Disney World & Disneyland

 We’ve been at Walt Disney World a few times in the past when the parade segments were filmed there, and it was a miserable experience.
 Banish whatever notions you have of it being fun, and getting up close to celebrities.
 It’s long, drawn out, and what you’ll witness does not resemble the finished product.

-We actually recommend avoiding the parks where the Disney Christmas Day Parade is being recorded, as it’s boring to watch in person and it creates congestion in the parks.
+Normally, we actually recommend avoiding the parks where the Disney Christmas Day Parade is being recorded, as it’s boring to watch in person and it creates congestion in the parks.
 What you’re seeing on television now might look really fun to see in person, but we promise you that’s the result of meticulous work in shooting, re-shooting, and careful editing.

 This really goes for the parade segments more than the stage show performances, which are more enjoyable to watch, and typically involve less arbitrary stopping, pausing, and restarting.
 Still, it’s worth noting that the songs are not like a traditional concert with the performer singing a variety of different holiday hits.
 It’s the same song several times, and then the next performer moving on to their song…also performed several times.